 Is Buying A House A Good Real Estate Investment In Toronto?

-With the cost of Toronto houses in 2022, it’s hard to invest in a house as a rental property (not impossible, just cash intensive).
+With the cost of Toronto houses in 2023 being so high, it’s hard to invest in a house as a rental property (not impossible, just cash intensive).
 If you’re thinking about buying a house in Toronto and whether it’s a good investment long-term as you live there, it absolutely is.

 Why Real Estate Investments In Toronto Yield Higher Returns Than The Stock Market?